MicrosoftDocs/learn/learn-pr/wwl/implement-visual-studio-code-debugging-tools/includes/7-exercise-configure-conditional-breakpoints.md

 ## Recap

-Here are a couple important things to remember from this unit:
+Here is a couple important things to remember from this unit:

 - Setting a standard breakpoint to pause an application each time a breakpoint is encountered.
 - Configuring a conditional breakpoint to pause an application when a Boolean expression evaluates to `true`.